Strangemother/django-trim/README.md

 ## Highlights

-`django-trim` respects Django's core principles, adding a layer of convenience and efficiency for developers who love Django's power but want to type lss wrds.
+`django-trim` respects Django's core principles, adding a layer of convenience for developers who love Django's power but want to type lss wrds.

 + Less typed text, same functionality
 + clear, predicable functional naming
 + Leverage conventions for faster prototyping
 + 100% compatible with existing Django components.

-`django-trim` shortcuts a wealth of fun django parts.
-All are designed to trim your code without effort.
-Some of our favourite features:
+Head to the [docs/ for a list of components](./docs/), Some of our favourite features:

 ## Models